dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

 ## In the Future
 <table><tr><td width="840">

+   • Need for increased amperage.
+You can use a 3A PSU.

+   • Need to change the NO (Normally Open) to NC (Normally Close) on the relays so that the device is able to function properly.

+   • Need for voltage and current sharing.
+You can use a step down.

    • Need for increased the security features of telegram bots.

    • Need for increased security on the pH sensor.